Frequently Asked Questions

 We collect new and gently used children’s books for children of all ages, from infants to teens.
 We also collect and distribute other resources that aid literacy, including magazines, dictionaries, posters, puzzles, games, CDs and DVDs.

 Many of the books distributed by the Children’s Book Project have been outgrown and donated at book drives at schools, businesses, and other local institutions.
 Donations are also solicited from retailers, publishers, individuals, and organizations.
 Many local businesses, such as bookstores and coffee shops, help us collect books by hosting one of our blue Book Bags on site.

 What happens to collected books?

 After the books are collected and brought to our book site, volunteers and staff sort them according to subject matter and reading level.
-Teachers, caseworkers, and other community service providers come to our book site and select free books for the children and families they serve.
-Some books are given directly to children, many of whom have never owned a book.
+Teachers, caseworkers, and other community service providers come to our book site and select free books for the children and families they serve, many of whom have never owned a book.

 What programs do you offer?

 Our ongoing goal is to work with other organizations to encourage parents to read to their children.
 Through our Read Aloud Coalition we have distributed thousands of books to community service programs that actively promote reading aloud and need free children’s books to give to families who cannot afford them.

 The Children’s Book Project began in 1992 with a book drive at Rooftop Elementary School in San Francisco.
 Parents were asked to donate their children’s outgrown books.
 Over 1,400 books were collected and given to facilities that needed them.
 By that year’s end, the Children’s Book Project (originally known as Second Reading) was a demonstrated success — 3,000 books had been collected and distributed.
 We currently give away over 130,000 carefully selected, free children’s books every year.